cgewecke/eth-gas-reporter/README.md

   + Contracts that never get instantiated within the tests (e.g: only deployed in migrations)
   + Contracts that are only ever created by other contracts within Solidity.
-+ Your ethereum client has to be run in separate process (e.g. reporter will not work if you connect to ganache through a `provider` in your `truffle.js`).
-This because mocha's reporter is sync and we have to use sync methods to collect gas data from the client as your tests run.
++ Your ethereum client has to be run in separate process (e.g. reporter will not work if you connect to `ganache` through a `provider` in your `truffle.js`).
+This because mocha's reporter is sync and we have to collect gas data synchronously from the client as your tests run.
 Sync requests fail with an in memory provider because they block the thread and prevent a response.
-(Pro-tip courtesy of [@fosgate29](https://github.com/fosgate29)
+(Pro-tip courtesy of [@fosgate29](https://github.com/fosgate29)).

 ### Credits
 All the ideas in this utility have been borrowed from elsewhere.
 Many thanks to: